HouTiger/HouTiger.github.io/_pages/about.md

 # Finished Project
 * [ImEDec](https://github.com/HouTiger/GrayscaleImageDetectionUsingCNN): a grey scale Chinese character edge etection and saparation project using CNN.
+* [InforMarket](https://github.com/HouTiger/informarket): a stock exchange game website for course "Networks, Crowds and Markets" at Peking University, which was initialy taught by Jon Kleinberg and David Easely at Cornell University.

 # Ongoing Project
 * [Leetcode](https://github.com/HouTiger/LeetCode): my solutions to some leetcode problems using c++ and python.